How do we use our talents

-What is your favorite Bible parable?
+What is your favourite Bible parable?
 The lost coin?
 The lost sheep?
 The Good Samaritan, maybe?

 It is not often that a Bible parable comes to life to stir one out of the day to day routine and provide inspiration and encouragement.